RainyPrisma/Projectphcsq/README.md

 - Improve etc.

 On 1.2 Add on
-- change database type use view instead morefile
+- change database type use view instead more file
 - improve ui in more page
 - change input on account page
 - etc.